CoboGlobal/cobo-waas2-js-sdk/docs/WalletsMPCWalletApi.md

 > KeyGroup getKeyGroup(vaultId, keyGroupId)

-get a mpc key group
+Get a mpc key group information by group id

-get a mpc key group.
+Get detailed information about a key group identified by its unique ID.

 ### Example